LoYuk/RPG/README.md

 If you want to know more about the story behind, you can check out the game demo powerpoint(in chinese)

-ps: If you have encountered some bugs, you can skip the scene by pressing escape key
+ps: If you have encountered some bugs, you can skip the scene by pressing escape key (or using Windows 10)